supertux-community/discord-community-world/README.md

-# SuperTux Discord Community Island
+# SuperTux Discord Community World

-This repository serves as an attempt for creating a SuperTux Community Island with members of the various official SuperTux Discord servers.
+This repository serves as an attempt for creating a SuperTux Community World with members of the various official SuperTux Discord servers.

 ## Contributors